joshua926/BezierCurveTool/README.md

 ## Overview

 This project is a 3D Bezier Curve tool for use in Unity.
 Its purpose is to visualize and edit a Bezier curve with an arbitrary number of segments in the 3D scene view.
+The main code logic is under Assets > Scripts.

 ## Features
 - Move anchors and handles by hand using the mouse